Typsium/alchemist/src/drawer.typ

 #let default-ctx = (
   // general
   last-anchor: default-anchor, // keep trace of the place to draw
+  last-name: "", // last name used to draw
   links: (), // list of links to draw
   hooks: (:), // list of hooks
   hooks-links: (), // list of links to hooks